server-os/server-image/docs/dev-upgrade.md

 ## Cleaning Up

 Once you're satisfied, you should go through and delete the snapshots that you created in the beginning.
-To do so, you would either use the `triton inst snapshot delete` or `vmadm delete-snapshot`.
+To do so, you would use `vmadm delete-snapshot`.

 ## Known Issues